zammad/zammad-user-documentation/extras/checklist.rst

 ^^^^^^

-If you want to add a checklist to a ticket, go to the "Checklist" tab and click either on "Add empty checklist" (1) or "Add from template" (2) after selecting a template.
-If you can't see the the "Add from template" area, there is no template available.
+If you want to add a checklist to a ticket, go to the "Checklist" tab and click click either on "Add empty checklist" (1) or "Add from template" (2) after selecting a template.
+If you can't see the "Add from template" area, there is no template available.

 .. figure:: /images/extras/checklist/checklist-creation.png